Belle Epoque Hotel Victoria in Kandersteg: A Classic Swiss Stay for Oeschinensee Hiking

 If you’re carrying a lot, it might be worth calling your hotel ahead of time.

-Otherwise, following the crowd toward town will get you there—even if it’s not the most direct path.
+Otherwise, just follow the crowd toward town—it’ll get you there, even if it’s not the most direct path.

 Expectation vs Reality